Example Career: Wind Energy Development Managers

 - Investigative - Investigative occupations frequently involve working with ideas, and require an extensive amount of thinking.
 These occupations can involve searching for facts and figuring out problems mentally.

-What Wind Energy Project Managers Need to Learn
+What Wind Energy Development Managers Need to Learn

 - Administration and Management - Knowledge of business and management principles involved in strategic planning, resource allocation, human resources modeling, leadership technique, production methods, and coordination of people and resources.